March 25, 2020

 We have been running online sessions of our life skills content this week and have been so inspired by the children who have joined the calls.
 They are willing to share their worries, be open and honest about how they are feeling and yet also make great strides in terms of hope and humour.
 We’ve discussed our usual themes of leadership, resilience, problem solving and confidence, and during each session we’ve seen the children bring these skills back to everyday application.

 I’m sure we all feel like we’ve never heard the word ‘unprecedented’ so many times.
 How do we prepare ourselves and our children to cope with an unprecedented situation?
 When something is so extraordinary, it seems quite impossible to do.
 Yet everything you’ve been doing as a family has in some way been helping to prepare for this; building your child’s confidence, creating a loving and safe space for them, building their resilience and self-belief.
-There are many ways you can continue to help protect, support and care for your family during this time and we plan to offer webinars for parents to provide more extensive support on this.
-Meanwhile, we have four simple suggestions to offer on how to help support your family:
+There are many ways you can continue to help protect, support and care for your family during this time and we plan to offer webinars for parents to provide more extensive support on this, including homeschooling advice.

 - Actively seek opportunities to laugh and be silly with your children.
 They will have picked up on the fact that things are not ‘normal’; moments of humour and connection are vital for keeping them reassured and grounded.
 They will be taking their cues from us.

 - Change is difficult for us all.
-As much as we find it hard to adjust to working from home, our children will also need a period of adjustment to their new ‘normal’.
+As much as we find it hard to adjust to working from home, our children will also need a period of adjustment to their new ‘normal’ and experiencing homeschooling.
 This adjustment to change might be apparent in their behaviour, emotions and interactions.
 Try and stay curious about what might be hiding underneath a certain response – anxiety?
 Frustration?
 Worry?

 - A positive mindset and hope are two important factors to model and develop in your children.
 Limit the amount of news you choose to consume as a family in order to stay informed yet hopeful.
 Model your own ability to be flexible and to find the positive, even within difficult times.